This is Mine

 There comes a moment on the path of becoming when you stop waiting for permission.

-A moment when the noise of everyone else's expectations fades beneath the simple, ringing clarity of your own voice.
+A moment when the noise of everyone else’s expectations softens beneath the steady clarity of your own voice.

 You choose you.